null

 How does I&R work?

 The information gathered is then sent to the regional office where an I&R program manager reviews each COE, checking for mistakes and confirming that the child meets the criteria for inclusion in the program.
-The information is then entered by trained data technicians into the Migrant Education information system, which is maintained state-wide by WestEd.
-This allows for the capability to prioritize services, follow up for re-authorization, and report services provided.

 What makes a child eligible?